MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-pick-for-internal-operations-in-advanced-warehousing.md

     * [Assemble Items](assembly-how-to-assemble-items.md)
     * [Record Consumption or Usage for Projects](projects-how-record-job-usage.md)

-## <a name="flushing-production-components-in-an-advanced-warehouse-configuration"></a>Flushing production components in an advanced warehouse configuration
+## Flushing production components in an advanced warehouse configuration

 Flushing methods affect the flow of components in production.
 Learn more at [Flush Components According to Operation Output](production-how-to-flush-components-according-to-operation-output.md).
 Depending on the selected flushing method, you can pick components for production om the following ways: